ga4gh/ga4gh-schemas/doc/source/schemas/common.rst

 Common
 ******

-This protocol defines common types used in the other GA4GH protocols.
-It does not have any methods; it is merely a library of types.
+This file defines common types used in other parts of the schema.
+There are no directly associated methods.

 .. avro:enum:: Strand